 In that respect, oil prices are not alone.
 The media declared the last FOMC meeting decidedly “hawkish”, with talk of even moved up balance sheet runoff.
 Yet, the actual discussion was much less so and the markets, the ones that actually matter, like oil, remain so highly skeptical as to trade contradictory to that contention.

 Essentially, the oil market like the others is demanding more than “almost certain.”
 It wants the extraordinary because “almost certain” is almost certain to disappoint.
 There is much about 2017 reminiscent of 2014, but also quite a bit different.
-Once bitten and all that.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Once bitten and all that.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.